What is a Bank Reconciliation

 - Look for payments in the cash book which have not been ticked.
 List these on the bank reconciliation statement under Payments in the cash book not on the bank statements.

-- Prepare the first statement of the bank reconciliation to arrive at the adjusted bank statement balance.
+- Prepare the first statement of the bank recon to arrive at the adjusted bank statement balance.

 - Look at receipts on the bank statement which have not been ticked.
 List these on the bank reconciliation statement under Receipts on the bank statement not in the cash book.